pmckenna2425/cse15l-lab-reports/Lab-Report-2.md

 Briefly describe why the fix addresses the issue.

-So for part 2, the bug I'll focus on is the `reverseInPlace` method in `ArrayExampels`:
+So for part 2, the bug I'll focus on is the `reverseInPlace` method in `ArrayExamples`:
 ```
   // Changes the input array to be in reversed order
   static void reverseInPlace(int[] arr) {